ryasrdp/comprehensive-taf/ehu-atjs/EHU-ATJS-20282.md

 ### Estimation Summary

-**Final Estimate**: `3 Story Points`
+**Final Estimate**: `2 Story Points`
 **Estimation Method**: Fibonacci Sequence

 ---

-### Estimation Breakdown & Justification
+## Estimation Breakdown & Justification

-1. **Add the field to the Education Information section** – *0.5 Story Points*
-   This is a basic UI task that involves inserting a new input field in an existing form section.

-2. **Add a placeholder to the field** – *0.5 Story Points*
-   A straightforward configuration task — adding placeholder text to guide the user.

-3. **Make the field optional** – *0.5 Story Points*
-   The field should not be mandatory, so we must ensure that form submission works correctly without filling it.
-This requires minimal logic adjustments.

-4. **Implement validation and error message** – *1 Story Point*
-   Includes input validation logic and displaying a custom error message (“Field must contain valid characters.”).
-Slightly more complex due to edge case handling.

-5. **Display the value in the output table** – *0.5 Story Points*
-   Ensure the submitted value (if provided) appears correctly in the summary/output table.
-Involves a minor update to the rendering logic.

-6. **Write BDD scenario in Gherkin syntax** – *0.5 Story Points*
+### 1. Write BDD Scenario in Gherkin Syntax – `0.5 Story Points`
-   Writing a readable Gherkin scenario to describe how the feature should behave.
-This is a typical BDD practice and part of the test planning.
+Create a readable **Gherkin** scenario that describes the expected behavior of the new field in the form.
+This includes both positive and negative test cases (e.g., entering invalid characters).

-7. **Automate the BDD test** – *0.5 Story Points*
+### 2. Automate the BDD Test – `1 Story Point`
-   Implement the Gherkin scenario in code using the existing automation framework and Page Object Model.
-Involves creating selectors and steps.
+Automate the Gherkin scenario using the existing test automation framework.
+This involves setting up selectors, step definitions, and result validation.
+Requires understanding of the DOM structure and use of the **Page Object Model**.

 ---

-### Overall Justification
+## Overall Justification

-This user story includes basic UI changes, a validation step, output display logic, and one automated test.
-There is no complex business logic, asynchronous behavior, or external integration.
+The task involves **writing a BDD scenario and automating it**.
+No business logic or UI implementation is required — only testing of existing functionality.

-Hence, based on the **Fibonacci sequence** and the task's moderate complexity, the final estimation is:
+The estimate is based on the **Fibonacci sequence**, considering the **moderate complexity** of the automation effort.

-### **3 Story Points**
+### Final Estimate: `2 Story Points`